The Training Process

 The total cost for the 10 day instrument rating program, in your airplane is $5000.
 This does not include charts or publications, which are very inexpensive.
 The fee for the examiner is also not included.
 Depending on which examiner is available, their cost may range between $450 - $600.
 Aircraft rental is not included when using our plane and the hourly rate must be paid separately.

-Once a start date is agreed upon, then a $1000 non-refundable deposit must be made to secure your training date.
-The balance must be paid in full at least 5 days prior to the start date.
-Once a deposit has been received you will be emailed login information to access your required study material, which must be completed before your start date.
+Once a start date is agreed upon, then a $1000 non-refundable deposit must be made to secure your training date via the payment button at the bottom of this page.
+The $4000 balance must be paid in full the day of your first scheduled lesson with either cash or with a cashier's check written to Pilot Flight Training Courses.
+Once the $1000 deposit has been received you will be emailed login information to access your required study material, which must be completed before your start date.
 Your instructor will contact you to answer any questions you may have.

-If you cancel your training within 5 days or more of the start date, then the non-refundable deposit will be applied toward a future training date, not to exceed 3 months from your original start date.
-Cancellations must be made no later than 5 days prior to your starting date to allow time to fill your scheduled time slot with another client.
+If you need to cancel your training, you must do so within 7 days or more of the start date in order to apply the non-refundable deposit toward a future training date, not to exceed 3 months from your original start date.
+Cancellations must be made no later than 7 days prior to your starting date to allow time to fill your scheduled time slot with another client.

 If you start your training and decide that it is too much for you to handle, then you will forfeit your deposit and be charged $500 per day for the days you receive training; the balance will be refunded to you.